nicky-nym/nicky-nym.github.io/pages/kinematic.md

   - fresh air
   - sunlight

 * **Resiliency.** Cities should be designed to be resilient after natural disasters and other emergencies.
-For example, it should be possible to evactuate an building quickly even when the power is out.
+For example, it should be possible to evacuate a building quickly even when the power is out.
 And it should be safe to quickly reopen as many buildings as possible after an earthquake, hurricane, or flood.
 These are goals that can be furthered by simply avoiding "fragile" technologies, like elevators, and traffic lights.

   > "Resiliency is the ability to bounce back better, but also the ability to not have to bounce back as much."
   > &mdash; Sylvester Wong, Vice President of AECOM[^new-clark]